U.S. NFIB Small Business Optimism Index (November 2024)

 - Business Investment

-Small Business Optimism Index Improved in October
+Small Business Optimism Index Improves Significantly in November

 Key Implications